snowxzf/Higgs-Audio-Hackathon/README.md

 # Cadence AI - Music Translation, Audio Separation, and Karaoke Website

 A web application for translating music lyrics across languages with real-time karaoke functionality.
+NOTE: API key has expired since the hackathon, will not transcribe/analyze lyrics now.

 ## Prerequisites